chsjr1996/electron-reactjs-template/README.md

 ![electron-reactjs-template-cover](https://repository-images.githubusercontent.com/250954487/fa559280-786a-11ea-8aa5-997defa997f9)

-This is a electron template that use ReactJS for renderer process.
-It's only a simple template for allow you add more logic and packages for both browser and renderer process.
+This is an electron template that use ReactJS for renderer process.
+It's only a simple template for allow you to add more logic and packages for both browser and renderer process.

 ---

 ## Requirements

 - NodeJS > v13
-- yarn or npm
+- Npm

+---

+## Main technologies

+- Electron 9
+- ReactJS 16
+- React Router Dom 5
+- Typescript 3
+- And others...

 ---